KCL-BMEIS/spectrumdevice/README.md

 ```
 Each call to `get_waveforms()` will wait until the next set of waveform data is available.

-To stop the acquisitions and therefor the transfer of data into the transfer buffer:
+To stop the acquisitions and therefore the transfer of data into the transfer buffer:
 ```python
 card.stop_acquisition()
 ```

 ## Limitations
-- no or trigger modes
-- only standard single an multi fifo
-- fixed notify size
--
+* Currently, `pyspecde` only supports Standard Single and Multi FIFO acquisition modes.
+See the
+  Spectrum documentation for more information.
+* When defining a transfer buffer - the software buffer into which samples are transferred from a hardware device -
+  the notify size is automatically set equal to the buffer length.
+This works fine for most situations.
+See the
+  Spectrum documentation for more information.